 - Identifying the liable party in your case gathering evidence against them

 - Collecting evidence of the value of your damages

 - Filing your claim and demanding a fair settlement agreement from the responsible party’s insurance company

 - Taking your case to trial if need be

-It is important to keep in mind that under Florida Statutes § 95.11, you typically have four years to pursue a personal injury lawsuit and 2 years to pursue a wrongful death lawsuit in Florida.
-If you wait too long and try to file a lawsuit after this deadline, it could be dismissed.
+It is important to keep in mind that under your state’s statute of limitations, you typically have a limited time to pursue a personal injury or wrongful death suit.
+If you wait too long and try to file a lawsuit after the deadline, it could be dismissed.

 Distasio Law Firm May Be Able to Help You

-Whether you have a Tampa-area truck accident case or a case anywhere in Florida, you can discuss it with a member of the truck accident team from Distasio Law Firm today at no cost to you.
+If you are ready to explore your legal options for recovering damages, you can discuss your case with a member of the truck accident team from Distasio Law Firm today at no cost to you.
 We offer case reviews to all truck accident victims in our service area because we know how stressful this time can be for you and your family.
 You should know your rights and know that we are here to help.

 Call (813) 981-1035 now to get started with your complimentary consultation.
 We may be able to help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
 Distasio Law Firm represents clients on a contingency-fee basis with no advanced payments due.